 Interest accrues on tax not paid by the original due date even though a taxpayer may have an extension of time for filing the return.
 Interest on overpayments accrues beginning 45 days after the latest of (1) the date the final return was filed, (2) the date the final return was due to be filed, or (3) the date of the overpayment.
-The law requires the interest rate to be determined on or before June 1, for the following six-month period beginning January 1.
+The law requires the interest rate to be determined on or before June 1, for the following sixmonth period beginning on July 1 and on or before December 1 for the following sixmonth period beginning January 1.
 The current rate of interest may be obtained by contacting the Department of Revenue.